nexusformat/definitions/manual/source/introduction.rst

 NAPI: The NeXus Application Programming Interface
 #################################################

-The :index:`NeXus API <!NAPI>` consists of routines to read and write NeXus data files.
+The :index:`NeXus API <!
+NAPI>` consists of routines to read and write NeXus data files.
 It was written to provide a simple to use and consistent common interface for all supported backends (XML, HDF4 and HDF5) to scientific programmers and other users of the NeXus Data Standard.

+.. note:: It is not necessary to use the NAPI to write or read
+	NeXus data files.
+The intent of the NAPI is to simplify the programming effort to use the HDF programming interface.
+There are :ref:`Examples` to help you understand.

 This section will provide a brief overview of the available functionality.
 Further documentation of the NeXus Application Programming Interface